 Students are introduced to analytical system modeling and the design of controllers for closed-loop electrical and mechanical systems.
 Topics include finite state machine design and implementation; the development of dynamic systems models using Laplace techniques; block diagram system representation; time-domain and frequency-domain system analysis; the determination of system stability; system error computation; an introduction to controller design; and the design of discrete-time controllers using z-transform methods; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: ELT 2061, MAT 3170, senior standing in the BS.ELM program, or instructor permission [Course fee: \$100]
+Prerequisite: ELT 2061, MAT 3170, senior standing in either the BS.EET or BS.ELM program, or instructor permission [Course fee: \$150]